jonijaas/FS_palautusrepositorio/osa3/README.md

 Run the application with `npm start`

-Run the eslint check with `npm run lint`
+Run the ESLint check with `npm run lint`

 App requires MongoDB database url and credentials.